 Canine parvo is a virus that causes severe diarrhea, vomiting, and lethargy in dogs, but is not contagious to humans.
 Parvo refers to various virus strains that affect other species, and although they are the same type of virus, they are typically species-specific.
 In rare cases, certain strains may be contagious to cats.
 If you think your dog or puppy has the symptoms of parvo, contact your vet immediately.

 Parvovirus is so insidious because it attacks cells in an animal's bone marrow and intestines.
 Once the bone marrow is affected, the animal's white blood cell count drops, raising the risk of infection, and the immune system begins to shut down.

 When the intestinal cells are affected, the lining of the intestines become damaged and the body is no longer able to absorb nutrients or properly digest food.
 The result is nausea, vomiting, and severe diarrhea.

-Parvo dogs' diarrhea will typically be bloody with an odor far worse than normal feces.
+Parvo typically causes diarrhea that is bloody with an odor far worse than a dog's normal feces.